 Any building with a doorman tends to be much safer and more modern.
 But it also tends to be much pricier.
 About 10-15% pricier compared to non-doorman buildings.
 As with your choice of neighborhood, your choice of the building type will significantly impact what you can afford.
 If space and affordability are priorities for you, then going for a non-doorman building is the way to go.

 The potential savings are even greater if you choose an apartment above the second floor in a walk-up building.
 On average, the price difference can be as much as 5% for each level you go up.

 Places that Banks are Reluctant to Lend toPlaces that Banks are Reluctant to Lend to

 When a seller knows the banks are a little reluctant to lend for their particular property, they tend to offer discounts to attract all-cash buyers.
 Some of these ‘problem-child’ properties include HDFC co-ops, walk-ups above the fourth floor, and condos where a single entity owns more than 10% of the apartments.
 There are many reasons for this, and each bank will have its criteria for determining what a safe bet is.

 Properties like this can be a steal, but before you make an offer, it’s worth looking into why the bank might be hesitant.
 It could be something that you’re willing to deal with, like having an apartment on a fifth-floor walk-up.
 But it could also be something far more concerning, like structural issues with the building or unusual property titles.
 These are issues that could mean you end up buying a lemon.
-So be well aware of the risks before you proceed with buying any property that the banks won’t touch.
+So be well aware of the risks before buying any property that the banks won’t touch.

 A Fixer-UpperA Fixer-Upper